roaden/PiaristCS/README.md

 Welcome to the Piarist Computer Science course!

+Week 1:

+Instructions for using git:

+To add all the work you've done (must be in directory of repository):

+git add .

+To commit the changes, type:

+git commit -m "A description of the changes."

+To push it to the server:

+git push

 Week 0:

 Make a github account.
 Make a scratch account.
 Make a slack account.
 Have some way to access bash, or be willing to teach yourself how to do everything I show you in your own way.
 (The linux subsystem for Windows works great for that, and that's what I use at home for my own projects.)